alex7kom/node-travelpayouts/README-en.md

 [На русском](README.md)

-A (minimalistic) wrapper for Travelpayouts (JetRadar/Aviasales) API which allows to access various cache data from flight searches.
-Data Access API and API of affiliate statistics are supported.
+A (minimalistic) wrapper for Travelpayouts (JetRadar/Aviasales).

-> Attention, the data is transferred from the cache, so it is recommended to use them to generate static pages.
+The following APIs are supported.

+* Data Access API

+* Flight Search API

+* Affiliate Statistics API

 **See also**: a module for working with Travelpayouts data files: [travelpayouts-data](https://github.com/Alex7Kom/node-travelpayouts-data).